 Real estate professionals are vulnerable when it comes to a lawsuit.
 Real estate is a big business, with multiple parties, lots of moving parts, and ever-shifting market regulations and laws.
 It is no wonder that things can slip through the cracks, paperwork errors happen, and people get injured.

 So how can you arm yourself to avoid a real estate lawsuit?
 The best way to protect yourself, your business, and your team, is to know the risks, prepare yourself and clients to proactively avoid risks, and protect yourself with proper E&O insurance coverage.

-Attend risk management seminars.
+- Attend risk management seminars.
 The real estate industry moves very fast and risk management has to keep up.
 Aim to attend at least one risk management seminar a year.
 Most insurance companies host seminars.
-You can also check with your local real estate professional organization or with the National Association of Realtors.
+You can also check with your local real estate professional organization or with the NAR.

 What steps have you taken to protect yourself and your business to avoid a real estate lawsuit?
 Tell us in the comments below.